mindsmiths/docs/docs/integrations/sms.md

 - Shortening your URLs is crucial as SMS messages have a **160-character limit**.
 - Studies reveal that users are wary of long URLs with multiple parameters, which they deem untrustworthy and spammy, causing them to hesitate and decrease click-through rates.
-- Infobip advises **against** using 3rd party URL shorteners, as they may be blacklisted by mobile network operators or spam filters, leading to your messages being blocked or labeled as spam.
+- Infobip **advises against** using **3rd party URL shorteners**, as they may be blacklisted by mobile network operators or spam filters, leading to your messages being blocked or labeled as spam.
 - By default, the **shortenUrl** parameter is set to **false**, meaning that your URL will **not** be shortened.
 - If a URL exceeds **23 characters**, simply add **true** as the last parameter when calling InfobipAdapterAPI.sendSmsTextMessage(phone, text, **true**).